lorcan2440/lorcan2440.github.io/content/post/weak_acids_and_bases/index.md

 **Temperature dependence of equilibria**

 Additionally, like all physical or chemical changes, there is some associated enthalpy change, meaning there will be some amount of heat released or absorbed during the process.
 For acid dissociations, this is usually an exothermic process, so heat is released, slightly warming the solution for some time.
-Since equilibrium constants are strongly temperature dependent, the ratios of the ion concentrations would change too, affecting the transient pH while the heat is dissipated.
-Due to the high heat capacity ('thermal inertia') of water, this effect is likely to be small, and it would be would be compensated by a shift in the equilibria to lessen the exothermic dissociation reactions (by Le Chatelier's principle), but it still may be worth considering for high precision work.
+Since equilibrium constants are strongly temperature dependent, the ratios of the ion concentrations would change too, affecting the transient pH while the heat is dissipated, assuming the thermal diffusion timescale is much longer than the reaction equilibration timescale (valid for all solutions larger than a few nanolitres).
+Due to the high heat capacity (thermal inertia) of water, this effect is likely to be small, and it would be would be compensated by a shift in the equilibria to lessen the exothermic dissociation reactions (by Le Chatelier's principle), but it still may be worth considering for high precision work.

 Another effect could be the thermal expansion (density reduction) of the solution on the slight heating, increasing the volume and diluting the concentrations, changing the equilibrium ratios again.